Windrush Timeline: Revisiting Britain’s Most Racist Election - The Battle for Smethwick 1964

 In this blog post, we explore our Windrush timeline to revisit the 1964 General Election, when a bitter campaign in a small West Midlands town became a defining moment in modern British race relations.
 The Smethwick election of that year is still remembered as one of the most openly racist political contests in British history.

 Sixty years ago, immigration — then as now — acted as a lightning rod for deeper economic and social anxieties.
-Smethwick, a modest town on the edge of the Black Country, became the epicentre of a backlash rooted in fear, fuelled by demographic change, and cynically exploited by political opportunists.
-What unfolded there uncannily mirrors the political theatre of today: culture wars dressed as policy debates, race used as a stand-in for class, and populism cloaked as patriotism.
+Smethwick, a modest town on the edge of the Black Country, became the epicentre of a backlash rooted in fear, fuelled by demographic change.
+Political opportunists cynically exploited this situation.
+What unfolded in Smethwick uncannily mirrors the political theatre of today: culture wars masquerading as policy debates, race standing in for class, and populism dressed as patriotism.

 A Snapshot of a Divided Town

 In 1964, Smethwick was a working-class constituency with a proud industrial past and a growing immigrant population, particularly from the Caribbean and the Indian subcontinent.
-Although similar demographic shifts were taking place in cities like London, Birmingham and Manchester, it was Smethwick that came to symbolise Britain’s racial fault lines.
+Similar demographic shifts were also taking place in cities like London, Birmingham, and Manchester.
+Yet, Smethwick came to symbolise Britain’s racial fault lines.

 The sitting MP, Labour’s Patrick Gordon Walker — a well-educated former Commonwealth Secretary — had held the seat since 1945.
-Yet despite a national swing towards Labour that year, Smethwick bucked the trend.
-He was defeated — and not narrowly — by the Conservative candidate Peter Griffiths, a grammar school-educated populist whose campaign became one of the most infamous in British political history.
+Despite a national swing toward Labour that year, Smethwick bucked the trend.
+He was defeated — and not narrowly — by Conservative candidate Peter Griffiths.
+Griffiths was a grammar school-educated populist whose campaign became one of the most infamous in British political history.

 The Slogan That Shamed a Nation